• Skip to primary navigation

 Serving Suggestions

 Serve warm with a pat of butter or alongside roasted chicken, mashed potatoes, or your favorite soup.
-They’re also incredible as mini sliders for leftover turkey or ham!
+They’re also incredible as mini sliders for leftover turkey or !

 Brown Butter